Finite Element Analysis (FEA)

 Over the years we have learned the importance of getting the boundary conditions right, and how to modify the model to make it more realistic when some structural resonances and mode shapes do not agree with testing.
 We know how to deal with getting consistent units of force, mass, and displacement, and most important of all, we know when to trust (and not trust) the output of the FEA software and how to apply it to system design; these are skills necessary for making finite element analysis really useful in yielding sound structural modification decisions.

-Although FEA is becoming more common place as FEA capabilities are bundled into 3D modeling programs, these modeling capabilities are useful only when well understood, but are usually quiet limited compared to industry standard stand alone FEA packages.
+Although FEA is becoming more commonplace as FEA capabilities are bundled into 3D modeling programs, these modeling capabilities are useful only when well understood, but are usually quite limited compared to industry standard stand alone FEA packages.
 This is particularly true for dynamic analysis.

 We often come into a project after the first few prototypes have not performed as expected.
 We have found that this is often caused by designers relying too much on FEA results without the skills needed to really know what the important boundary conditions are and how to get them modeled properly.